amittian/BANK-BIG-DATA-ANALYSIS-USING-HADOOP/README.md

           (c) SQOOP password file must be encypted controlled with proper permission ,so not everyone can access the client data stored in RDBMS  as per SLA

+>>  CLIENT REQUIREMENTS :

+          • Find out the list of users who have at least 2 loan installments pending.

+          • Find the list of users who have a healthy credit card but outstanding loan account.

+>> The following analysis done from survey ﬁles:

+     • How many surveys got an average rating of less than 3, provided at least 10 distinct users gave the rating
+     • Find the details of the survey which received the minimum rating.
+The condition is that the survey must have been rated by at least 20 users

+     >> The organization also has lots of e-mails stored in small ﬁles.
+The metadata about the e-mail is present in an XML ﬁle  email_metadata.xml
+        Read the XML ﬁle for the e-mail structure and pack all the e-mail ﬁles in HDFS.

+        • Which is the longest running e-mail?
+        • Find out the list of e-mails that went unanswered.